 Credit risk is the risk that a counterparty to a financial instrument will fail to discharge an obligation and cause the Company to incur a financial loss.
-The Company is exposed to credit risk primarily on its cash and cash equivalents and receivables.
+The Company is exposed to credit risk primarily on its cash and cash equivalents, trade receivables, other receivables, balances due from related parties and balances with group treasury.